shadax1/word_count/README.md

 ## How to use?
 From the Command Palette:

-- `Count Specific Words` opens a panel on the right where the user can then enter words to be counted,
+- `Count Specific Words` opens a panel on the right where the user can then enter words to count,
 - `Copy Word Counters` from that same panel, copies all words and their counters into the clipboard,
 - `Sort Words By Counters` sorts all words in an ascending or descending order based on the counters.